 Harb said DSL would soon be available in Baalbek and large areas in the Bekaa, south and the north.

-Fibre optic broadband is being deployed in a phased approach in Lebanon under the management of the Ministry of Post & Telecoms and Ogero who is the fixed network owner & maintainer.
-The broadband policy aims for the majority of Lebanese population to have access to a full range of services (FTTH, IPTV, video conferencing) by 2020.
+Fiber-optic broadband is being deployed in a phased approach in Lebanon under the management of the Ministry of Post & Telecoms and Ogero who is the fixed network owner & maintainer.
+The broadband policy aims for the majority of the Lebanese population to have access to a full range of services (FTTH, IPTV, video conferencing) by 2020.

 The Lebanese company for the development and reconstruction of the Beirut Central District is Solidere.
 It has deployed a Broadband Network in partnership with Orange Business Services in 2007.
 Orange operates this IP network using a fiber-optic backbone with a dual connection to each building in the city center.
 Under its unified communication network, Solidere provides IPTV services to all its residents operated and monitored from the network’s main operation center.